 Arrived in Bangkok.
-I have been here about about a dozen times and each time is just as eye opening.
+I have been to this action packed Asian city about about a dozen times and each time is just as eye opening.
 You will either love or hate Bangkok.
 At first glance, you will probably dislike Bangkok.
 It’s kinda dirty, a bit polluted, but truly exhilarating.
 Once you peel back its layers, give it a chance and learn your way around (which is key), you will be absolutely fascinated.
 If you are traveling around Asia, you will find yourself here a great deal as it serves as the hub of SE Asia.
 Consequently, we will be coming in and out of Bangkok many times throughout our trip.
 With the introduction of many budget airline carriers to the area (Air Asia being the most prominent), travelers have really benefited.
 Airfares to Malaysia, Indonesia, Laos, Cambodia, Singapore, Myanmar, Vietnam, Philippines can be as low as $20 one way.

 Bangkok is a sprawling city with many different areas each with their own distinct character.
 We will attempt to stay in as many districts as possible in order to experience as much of Bangkok as possible.
 When I first visited Bangkok in 1991, it was clearly a Third World country.
 Development over the next 25 years has been truly astonishing and has catapulted it into the present through super-charged economic growth.
 Modern airports, Futuristic shopping malls, New skytrams, Internet everywhere, etc., in many ways Bangkok has outpaced development in many major cities in the United States and I feel like the US has been kinda left in the dust.
 The dumbasses in Las Vegas cannot even get a proper monorail running up and down the strip or any sort of functional public transportation system off the ground for that matter.
 We utlilized the BTS skytram quite often as it is the most efficient way to get around central Bangkok.
 It is simple to utilize, it is super clean and eliminates the need to really have to step in a taxi or tuk tuk.